POTSDAM A group of Clarkson University students will inaugurate a north country edition of a national innovation conference.

 Previously, Clarksons Gabor Forgacs, director of the Shipley Center for Innovation, was featured by TED for his use of a 3D printer to create edible artificial meat.
 Mr. Lindsay said Clarkson is a perfect place for a TEDx talk.

-When I came to Clarkson, I found programs like the Institute for Sustainable Environment, I found them as unique opportunity to have this conversation, he said.
+When I came to Clarkson, I found programs like the Institute for Sustainable Environment.
+I found them as a unique opportunity to have this conversation, he said.
 There are all these things about protecting our world and about how we can have new ideas that are both practical and exciting.
-The governor came here to talk about economic incubators and that Clarkson has an opportunity facilitate this kind of incredible growth, intellectual growth, economic growth, social growth.
+The governor came here to talk about economic incubators and that Clarkson has an opportunity to facilitate this kind of incredible growth, intellectual growth, economic growth, social growth.

 Were looking for a conversation to begin, not only here on campus, but around the north country, the nation and the world, Mr. Lindsay said.
 We are looking for a conversation that hasnt really happened yet.
 How is it that these voices that havent been heard before can contribute to the sustainability of the world?

-SPECTRUMs theme for the event is sustainability, with speakers from across disciplines discussing the economic, social and environmental challenges the north country faces.
+The theme for the event is sustainability, with speakers from across disciplines discussing the economic, social and environmental challenges the north country faces.

 The events organizers are looking for speakers, whose presentations will not exceed 15 minutes.